The New Freedom: Wilson in office

-This was possibly a reflection of Wilson's own ideological convictions, who according to Elizabeth Warren and Herbert Hoover, was an adherent of Jeffersonian Democracy (although Wilson did champion reforms such as agricultural credits during his presidency, and championed the right of Americans to earn a living wage and to live and work "in sanitary surroundings" in his 1919 State of the Union Address).
-However, despite this characterization, Wilson identified himself with progressive liberal politics throughout much of his life, in addition to his time as president.
+The New Freedom reflected Wilson's ideological outlook, who identified himself with progressive liberal politics throughout much of his life, in addition to his time as president.
 During his time as governor of New Jersey, a number of reform laws were passed by the New Jersey legislature and signed by Wilson.
-This included laws providing “for at least one-half hour meal time after six continuous hours of labor” and the appointment of commissioners on old age pensions and old age insurance, together with laws concerning working hours and health and safety.
+This included laws providing "for at least one-half hour meal time after six continuous hours of labor" and the appointment of commissioners on old age pensions and old age insurance, together with laws concerning working hours and health and safety.
 Wilson also spoke out in support of legislation benefiting labor, stating in one of his annual messages:

 We have done much toward securing justice and safety for the workingmen of the State in our factory laws, our tenement-house legislation, and our Employers' Liability act, but we have not done enough.
 Our workmen very justly demand further legislation with regard to the inspection and regulation of factories and workshops, and I recommend legislation of this kind to your very careful and earnest consideration.
 I recommend, moreover, the passage at an early date of an act requiring the railways operating within this State to provide their trains with adequate crews.
 Our sister State of Pennsylvania has adopted legislation of this kind, and the railways whose lines cross from Pennsylvania into New Jersey actually carry full crews to the border of this State, and then send their trains on through New Jersey with diminished crews, to the jeopardy, as I believe, of life and property; requiring more of the small crew than it can safely and thoroughly do.

+Similarly, during a political address in Indianapolis in April 1911, Wilson asserted that “we must see to it that men working in masses, under conditions that are not really conditions of free contract, are safeguarded in their lives and rights by our legislatures.”